BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Flail** `ACTIVE`

-Hand-and-a-half weapon, if the bearer wins a Duel roll then they can either make Strikes as normal, or make a single Strike against each enemy model involved in the Combat.
+[Hand-and-a-half weapon][Hand-and-a-half Weapon], if the bearer wins a Duel roll then they can either make Strikes as normal, or make a single Strike against each enemy model involved in the Combat.

 </div>

 ---
 <div class="unitCard" markdown>

 ### DORI THE DWARF [55 POINTS]